Real Property Tax Information

 3) AND have resided in the current dwelling for at least 5 consecutive years.

-For instructions and forms, click here
+For instructions, click here

 The State Department of Assessments and Taxation (SDAT) determines the taxable assessment of your real property.
 The taxable assessment equals the full cash value, determined by the Assessor’s Office.
 It is important to verify any assessment notices received from SDAT for accuracy.
 Assessments may be appealed.